Pricefalls

-Pricefalls, LLC was an American Internet company that managed Pricefalls.com, an on-line retail marketplace, and PFTech, a leading marketplace platform developer.
-In 2019, Pricefalls, LLC was acquired by Loblaw, Canada's largest retailer.
+Pricefalls Marketplace was an online marketplace.
+In 2019, it was acquired by Loblaw Companies.

 Pricefalls acted as a sales channel for small- to medium-size businesses who wished to expose their products to a wider audience.
 In 2017, Pricefalls expanded with its SaaS division, PFTech, and began offering marketplace and product information management infrastructures.
 The company was founded in response to user frustrations with the eBay model, with pronounced emphasis on customer service and dedication to the sellers who use the site.

 The company was founded in June 2008 out of an apartment close to Bates College in Lewiston, Maine.
 The company relocated to Las Vegas, Nevada in January 2009.

 Origins & History

 The idea of Pricefalls was first imagined in 2008 by Elliot Moskow, an economics major from Bates College, located in Lewiston, Maine.
-Out of a need to earn extra cash that summer, Elliot obtained confiscated jewelry from police auctions in order to sell them on the popular shopping site eBay.
+Out of a need to earn extra cash that summer, Elliot obtained confiscated jewelry from police auctions to sell them via eBay.
 He started with a few rings, some of which sold to buyers with Nigerian shipping addresses.
 Elliot had received a fraudulent PayPal receipt from a fraudulent user, and additionally had paid fees to list his items, losing money.
 As a result, Elliot permanently discontinued his activity on eBay and began to think of alternative ways to sell online.

 After returning to Bates, Elliot learned of the Dutch Auction and its application in the tulip industry.
 He then sought out other students capable of technically executing a reverse auction website.
 His search led him to a partnership with Bates alumni Peter Schaefer and Chad Casey, the creators of a small web media company called Lautus Design.

-Recent Developments

 Pricefalls was acquired by Loblaw in 2019.
 By early 2019, Pricefalls had in excess of 15 million product listings and had thousands of sellers participate on the marketplace.

-As of April, 2018, the internet marketplace was used by over 800 businesses actively listing over 3 Million unique items for sale.
+As of April 2018, the internet marketplace was used by over 800 businesses actively listing over 3 Million unique items for sale.

 Pricefalls.com has been listed as #96 in a list of The World's 230 Most Exemplary Websites.

 Pricefalls.com has grown consistently since announcing its public beta in September 2009, after successfully raising USD $400,000 in seed funding from private investors.
 Although the name "Pricefalls" refers to the descending price as the basis for the business model, recently they have expanded the platform to allow for fixed price listings as well.